envisioning/vocab/vocab/Diffusion.md

 ---
 category: ARCH, DATA
+generality:
+- 0.76
+- 0.745
+- 0.73
+- 0.715
+- 0.7
+- 0.685
+- 0.67
 slug: diffusion
 summary: Class of generative models used to create high-quality, diverse samples of data by iteratively adding and then reversing noise.
 title: Diffusion
 ---